madanyc/workfront-learn.en/help/reporting/basic-reporting/add-basic-conditional-formatting-to-a-view.md

 ---
 title: Add basic conditional formatting
-description: In this video, you will learn what conditional formatting is in a view and how to create and modify conditional formatting in [!DNL Adobe Workfront].
+description: In this video, you will learn what conditional formatting is in a view and how to create and modify conditional formatting in [!DNL  ].
 activity: use
 feature: Reports and Dashboards
 type: Tutorial